Why Summer Heat May Cause Problems with Electrical Circuits

 - Well, now with the heat, I have been using my portable A/C and experienced the same thing.
 I cannot use an extension cord for that plus it must be near the door so I can use the exhaust portal.

 - Now today I came home from work, did not leave anything on except the fridge, oven/stove and microwave, also the TV & DVR were plugged in but turned off.
 When I got home, everything was off, then a few seconds and it would try to come back on and turn off again like the circuit breaker was auto-resetting.
-I went in the guest bedroom and their was no noise at the circuit breaker panel when the East side would come off and immediately turn off.
+I went in the guest bedroom and there was no noise at the circuit breaker panel when the East side would come off and immediately turn off.
 I unplugged every single thing including the fridge, microwave, oven & all lamps, no power at all being used on the east side including nightlights.
 I turned on the stove and same thing, I was hoping that was my problem.

 - I unplugged the stove and plugged in the microwave above it, worked fine.
 I unplugged the microwave and plugged in the fridge, power went out.
 I unplugged the fridge and turned on the surge protector for the TV/DVD and power went out.
 And again, the items would shut down then restart after 10 seconds then shut down almost immediately then restart.